-McKinsey Solve’s Redrock Study game is a unique addition to the Problem Solving Game lineup that evaluates candidates’ skills in data collection, processing and interpretation, case math, numerical and verbal reasoning.
+McKinsey Solve’s Redrock Study game is a unique addition to the Problem Solving Game lineup that evaluates candidates’ skills in data collection, processing, and interpretation, case math, and numerical and verbal reasoning.
 The game is designed to test candidates’ abilities in analyzing and solving problems in a simulated setting.

 This article offers a comprehensive overview of the Redrock Study game, outlining its primary objectives and providing valuable insights to help candidates achieve success.

 As the latest offering in McKinsey Solve’s Problem Solving Game collection, the Redrock Study game is a research-focused assessment that measures candidates’ aptitude for dissecting and resolving issues within a simulated setting.
 This game serves as a modernized counterpart to the former Problem Solving Test (PST), which was replaced by the original Solve games, including the ecosystem creation and plant defense games.
 The reintroduction of a PST-inspired game highlights McKinsey’s evolving approach to candidate evaluation.

 Distinct from the original PST, the Redrock Study game situates challenges within a research context rather than a consulting or business framework.
 As a result, candidates do not require prior business knowledge to excel in this assessment.
 Instead, the Redrock Study game emphasizes candidates’ problem-solving capabilities independent of their domain expertise.
 This should allow the evaluation of candidates without any biases.

 Exploring the tasks within the Redrock Study game

 The Redrock Study game assesses candidates’ problem-solving abilities by requiring them to conduct comprehensive research on a specified study with distinct criteria.
 Within the original context of targeted scenarios, players must navigate a three-phase process: the investigation phase, the analysis phase, and the report phase.